brianhouse/art_and_code/assignments/07_machine_gaze/description.md

 Download [`clmtrackr.js`](clmtrackr.js) and add it to your folder.

-Here is the javascript template:
+Finally, here is the template for `sketch.js`:

 ```js
 let capture